Deutsch English

 Causes of Bladder Cancer

-Drugs and various agents, e.g. aromatic amines, can also be associated with the formation of bladder carcinomas.
-People working in the paint industry, rubber processing industry, coal industry, laboratories, aluminium industry, textile dyeing and textile industry, printing industry, radiation processing industry and plastics industry are also particularly vulnerable.
-The consumption of artificial sweeteners and coffee has also been discussed as further risk factors, in addition to previous radiation exposure and genetic factors.
+Drugs and various agents, e.g. aromatic amines or aromatic hydrocarbons can also be associated with the formation of bladder carcinomas.
+People working in the paint industry, rubber processing industry, coal industry, laboratories, aluminium industry, textile dyeing and textile industry and plastics industry are also particularly vulnerable.

 Patients often notice reddish to brown colouration of the urine (haematuria) first, which is caused by the bleeding of the tumour.
 Added to that is an increased urge to urinate and problems or pain during urination.
 In these cases, a specialist (urologist) should be contacted immediately.
-The diagnosis of bladder cancer can often be excluded after a thorough examination by the urologist since the symptoms may be due to other harmless causes.
+In many cases, a diagnosis of bladder cancer can be ruled out after a thorough examination by the urologist since the symptoms may result from other harmless causes.

 Treatment of Bladder Cancer